Counselling survivors of spiritual abuse

 Thus, the therapist’s apparent unconditional acceptance will echo the survivor’s experience in the abusive organisation, and could trigger flashbacks; perhaps flashbacks to the first occasion when the façade of loving acceptance “slipped” and turned to criticism and hostility and he suddenly felt totally abandoned by the organisation to which he had given his trust and – literally – his life.
 If the therapist is not aware of what is going on, she will find it hard to grasp why the effect of giving unconditional positive regard is as if she were giving the opposite.

 Another thing we must realise when counselling a survivor of spiritual abuse is that if, as Carl Rogers believed, we are helping the person to become “the self he truly is” then we are touching on the very target of the abuse: “the self he truly is”; it is a bit like invading the physical space of a rape victim.
 You will understand this better when you understand the concept of cult pseudo-personality, which is key to the whole subject of spiritual abuse.

-Such radical surgery on the self results in deep trauma; the pre-cult self may not be available for therapy when a client first presents himself; the counsellor must know how to bring the survivor out of that pseudo-personality before therapy properly so called can begin.
+Such radical surgery on the self results in deep trauma; the pre-cult self may not be available for therapy when a client first presents themselves; the counsellor must know how to bring the survivor out of that pseudo-personality before therapy can begin.

 I am still a person of faith (a member of the Religious Society of Friends) and there is a phrase attributed to Jesus that I go back to if I am questioning whether an organisation is abusive: “I have come that they might have life, and have it in abundance”.
 Do you feel (not “think”) that “life in abundance” characterises the organisation you belong to?
 Yes?
 It is probably not abusive.
 No?
 It might bear looking at more closely.